Jbonez87/dotfiles/README.md

 1. Open your terminal
 2. cd to the directory you've cloned this repo into.
-3. Enter the following command: `sh mac-setup.sh`.
+3. Enter the following command: `sh ./scripts/mac/mac-setup.sh`.

 The `mac-setup.sh` script will do the following: